jaskaransr93/LinkedIn-Scrapper/README.md

 * linkedinUtil.js - Utility functions help to scrape the data
 * userPage.js - Utility functions to scrape the user profiles
 * chart_prototype.html - Base script to show the word cloud after we push the data to it
+* concordance.js - will be used in textual anaylsis of text

 ## Acknowledgements
 * Bo Pelech